oarcscience/ith.oarc.science/books.md

 [Logos books](https://www.logosbooksrecords.com/.md)
 *1117 Pacific Ave.* The largest used bookstore for miles around; a very magical bookstore, and living proof that chaos theory works.
-Logos' basement stacks have provided much of the raw material for sacred-texts which we didn't check out of UC Santa Cruz or other libraries.
+Logos' basement stacks have provided much of the raw material for Intangible Textual Heritage which we didn't check out of UC Santa Cruz or other libraries.
 I'm there practically every day.